seinecle/codapps/src/main/asciidoc/subdir/adding-pictures_temp_pdf.md

 == 2.
 Adding a picture to a Form
 //ST: 2.
 Adding a picture to a Form

-The general idea is very simple: place a Component onto the Form, then set the picture as the background of this Component.

-Let's try this with a Label.
-Open the GUI Builder of the Form, then place a Label on the Form:
+A Component has been specially designed for pictures, but it is called "Scaled Label".
+You find it here:

 //ST: !
-image::Dragging-a-Label-onto-the-Form.png[align="center",title="Dragging a Label onto the Form"] {nbsp} +
+image::Open-the-panel-with-Additional-Components.png[align="center",title="Open the panel with Additional Components"] {nbsp} +

 //ST: !
-If you have clicked on this little icon, you should now see many properties of the Label that you can modify:
+image::Dragging-a-Scaled-Label-onto-the-Form-and-adding-a-Picture.png[align="center",title="Dragging a Scaled Label onto the Form and adding a Picture"]
+{nbsp} +

 //ST: !
-image::Discovering-how-to-change-the-style-of-a-Label.png[align="center",title="Discovering how to change the style of a Label"]
+You should now see your picture on the Form!

+== 3.
+Adding a picture to a Button
+//ST: 3.
+Adding a picture to a Button

+It is common for app to have pictures that the user can click.

+To get this effect, we create a Button and add a picture to it.

+This works like the `Scaled Label` we have just seen, except that it is a `Scaled Button`:

+//ST: !
+image::Open-the-panel-with-Additional-Components.png[align="center",title="Open the panel with Additional Components"] {nbsp} +

+//ST: !
+image::Dragging-a-Scaled-Button-onto-the-Form-and-adding-a-Picture-to-it.png[align="center",title="Dragging a Scaled Button onto the Form and adding a Picture to it"]
 {nbsp} +

 //ST: !
-So many properties that we can change!
-Feel free to explore them.
-For the moment, we want to add a picture:
+When clicking on "Command", a window opens:

 //ST: !
-- Click on the right of the line of 'Bg Image', where there are 3 dots.
-- If you imported correctly your image in the previous step (see above), you should see your picture available.
-- Select it
-- Click on its name at the bottom of the menu to close the window.
+image::Select-a-picture-for-your-Button-in-this-window.png[align="center",title="Select a picture for your Button in this window"]
+{nbsp} +

 //ST: !
-You should now see your picture on the Form:
+You should now see your Button on the Form: it is a picture, which triggers an action when the user touches it!

-//ST: !
-image::Resizing-and-fitting-the-picture.png[align="center",title="Resizing and fitting the picture"] {nbsp} +

-== 3.
+== 4.
 Setting a picture as the background of a Form
-//ST: 3.
+//ST: 4.
 Setting a picture as the background of a Form

 //ST: !
 So, we have seen how to add a pic on the screen.
 But often we also want to set a background for the entire of the phone, like this: